 “By using custom helis, we can add new interesting combinations of sensors and maximize efficiency in the collection process.”
 Emgård added.
 The “helis” are flown within line-of-sight of their operators, who control them via remote control.

-It’s school holidays again in New Zealand and we are working with 20th Century Fox and Westfield Malls again, with a new Augmented Reality Treasure Hunt for Westfield Kids.
-You have to help Turbo find his pit crew.
+It’s school holidays again in New Zealand and we have been collaborating with 20th Century Fox and Westfield Malls to create a new Augmented Reality Treasure Hunt for Westfield Kids.
+You role in the hunt is to help Turbo the snail find his pit crew.
 You can download the free app by following this link on your Android or iOS smartphone or tablet, or scan the QR code on the entry form that you can pick up at the Westfield Mall information center.

 In order to win your instant prize you have to collect the snails in correct order.
 Point your mobile camera at each poster and the characters will magically appear as if out of thin air and will talk to you.